 4. Back up your data regularly to an external hard drive or cloud storage.
 Make sure to include your mobile devices too.

-What to Do If You’ve Been Targeted by a Phishing Attempt
+What to Do If A Phishing Attempt has targeted you

 If you get an email or a text message that asks you to click on a link or open an attachment, first stop and consider whether you have an account with the company or know the person who contacted you.
 If the answer is “No,” it could be a phishing scam.
 Look for the signs above.
 If you’re still suspicious, report the message and delete it.